Akai: Historical products

 Many Akai products were sold under the name Roberts in the U.S., as well as A&D in Japan (from 1987, following a partnership with Mitsubishi Electric), Tensai, and Transonic Strato in Western Europe.
 During the late 1960s, Akai adopted Tandberg's cross-field recording technologies (using an extra tape head) to enhance high-frequency recording and later switched to the increasingly reliable Glass and Crystal (X'tal) (GX) ferrite heads.
 The company's most popular products included the GX-630D, GX-635D, GX-747/GX-747DBX, and GX-77 open-reel recorders (the latter featuring an auto-loading function), the three-head, closed-loop GX-F95, GX-90, GX-F91, GX-R99 cassette decks, and the AM-U61, AM-U7, and AM-93 stereo amplifiers.

 Akai manufactured and badged most of its imported hi-fi products under the Tensai brand (named after the Swiss audio and electronics distributor Tensai International).
 Tensai International served as Akai's exclusive distributor for the Swiss and Western European markets until 1988.

 Akai limited its consumer hi-fi product line in the United States and Europe toward the end of the 20th century.

-Introduction of the on-screen display
+Innovative VCR features

 Akai produced consumer video cassette recorders (VCRs) during the mid-1980s.
 The Akai VS-2 was the first VCR to feature an on-screen display, originally named the Interactive Monitor System.
 By displaying information directly on the television screen, this innovation eliminated the need for the user to be physically near the VCR to program recordings, read the tape counter, or perform other common functions.
 Within a few years, all competing manufacturers had adopted on-screen display technology in their own products.

+Their late 1980s/early 1990s VCRs heralded the first VHS quick start mechanism, the first VCR with on-board Dolby Surround decoder, circuitry that optimized picture quality depending on the quality of the videotape (“I-HQ“) and — for their European models — on-board Teletext decoders for easier timer programming.
+Again, competing manufacturers followed suit and offered similar features in their decks.